IDEAS Grant Competition

 - The grant competition is open to accredited U.S. colleges and universities physically based in the United States or its territories with a broad range of capacity to administer study abroad programs.
 This includes institutions that currently have limited or no experience administering study abroad programs as well as those with established programs;

 - Proposals must support primarily U.S. undergraduate student mobility abroad, although graduate student participation in programs is allowed.
 Proposals do not need to support the creation or expansion of a specific study abroad program.
-The IDEAS Program welcomes innovative ideas for how to build (or rebuild) study abroad capacity on campus or nationally, for example, through the development of resources supporting underrepresented student groups or the development of virtual activities to complement in-person exchanges;
+The IDEAS Program welcomes innovative ideas for how to build (or rebuild) study abroad capacity on campus or nationally, for example, through the development of virtual activities to complement in-person exchanges;

 - While an institution as a whole may submit more than one proposal, individual units within an institution (i.e., schools, colleges, offices) may submit only one application each.
 If an institution is organized into a single school or college, it may only submit one proposal.
 Individual campuses within wider university systems will be considered separate institutions.